meiosis97/NeighbourNet/README.md

 In comparison, the pruning strategy described in the paper is heuristic and less statistically rigorous, although it yields better results in our numerical evaluation.
 We conducted an analysis, available [here](./tests/investigate.pruning.md), to compare and understand the differences between the two strategies.

-# ⚡ NeighbourNet ‑ 5‑Minute Quick‑Start
+# ⚡ 5‑Minute Quick‑Start

 This mini‑walkthrough reproduces the **full vignette** in about 25 lines.
-Copy‑paste into an R session and you’ll have cell‑level TF‑target networks and meta‑networks ready for downstream analysis & visualisation.
+The full vignette can be found in [here](./tests/vignettes.for.script.md) Copy‑paste into an R session and you’ll have cell‑level TF‑target networks and meta‑networks ready for downstream analysis & visualisation.

 > **Requires:** R ≥4.2, internet access for downloading demo data.